 - 1) This proposal makes Colorado's electoral vote more accurately reflect the statewide vote.
-Under the current winner-take-all system, one candidate automatically gets all of the state's electoral votes, even if he or she doesn't win a majority of votes on election day.
-Instead, Colorado's electoral votes should reflect all candidates that have widespread support, not just the candidate that gets as little as one more vote than another. - 2) This proposal may motivate more people to vote because the votes of more Coloradans will be represented in the electoral college.
-Under the current system, eligible citizens may not bother to participate in elections if they believe that their vote will have no impact on the outcome, especially voters not affiliated with a political party.
-The proposal may also encourage minor-party candidates to pay more attention to Colorado issues, in hopes of winning an electoral vote.
+Under the current winner-take-all system one candidate automatically gets all of the state's electoral votes, even if he or she doesn't win a majority of votes on election day.
+Instead, Colorado's electoral votes should reflect all candidates that have widespread support, not just the candidate that gets as little as one more vote than another. - 2) This proposal may motivate more people to vote since the votes of more Coloradans will be represented in the electoral college.
+Under the current system, eligible citizens may not bother to participate in elections if they believe that their vote will have no impact on the outcome, especially independent voters not affiliated with one of the two major political parties.
+The proposal may also encourage greater participation by minor-party candidates who could be more likely to receive electoral votes.